 Brush Blue Small Plate Set (6 Pieces)

 Celebrate the art of Japanese hand-painting with the Brush Blue Small Plate Set, a charming collection of six mini plates, each featuring a unique traditional motif.
-From circular brushstrokes to flowing floral elements, these indigo-toned patterns are inspired by centuries-old Japanese design and applied by skilled artisans—giving every plate a sense of character and calm.
+From swirling brushstrokes to delicate floral elements, these indigo-toned patterns reflect exquisite craftsmanship, transforming your dining experience into a feast for the senses.
+Imagine presenting soy sauce or wasabi in these delightful plates, enhancing every dish with their tranquil elegance.

 Product Information